Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 ### Step 3: Apply Section 301 (China only) Visit USTR.gov and check whether your product appears on Lists 1, 2, 3, or 4A.
 Add the applicable percentage if importing from China.

-### Step 5: Apply Section 122 (Non-USMCA only) Add 10% for all countries except Canada and Mexico.
-This is currently in effect through July 24, 2026, pending Congressional review.
+### Step 5: Apply Section 122 (Non-USMCA, Non-Section 232 only) Add 10% for all countries except Canada and Mexico—but only if the product is NOT already subject to Section 232.
+If you applied a Section 232 rate in Step 4, skip this step.
+Section 122 is currently in effect through July 24, 2026, pending Congressional review.

 ### Step 6: Check CVD/ADD Orders Search USITC.gov for your HTS code and country of origin.
 If a CVD or ADD order exists, add that rate.